PrefectHQ/prefect/docs/cloud/dataflow.md

 There are few circumstances under which Prefect Cloud actually needs to persist data.

 Ultimately, data will be persisted _anytime a task's result handler is called_.
-Task Result Handlers are _only called under the following circumstances_:
+Task result handlers are _only called under the following circumstances_:

 - **Task Retries**: in this event, result handlers are called on _all upstream inputs to the retrying task_
 - **Task Queues**: functionally equivalent to retries, occurs whenever a task hits a user-set concurrency limit, and result handlers are called on all upstream inputs to the queued task